webpack/webpack-cli/OPTIONS.md

   --optimization-split-chunks-fallback-cache-group-max-initial-size <value>          Size of the javascript part of the chunk.
   --optimization-split-chunks-fallback-cache-group-max-size <value>                  Size of the javascript part of the chunk.
   --optimization-split-chunks-fallback-cache-group-min-size <value>                  Size of the javascript part of the chunk.
+  --optimization-split-chunks-fallback-cache-group-min-size-reduction <value>        Size of the javascript part of the chunk.
   --optimization-split-chunks-filename <value>                                       Sets the template for the filename for created chunks.
   --optimization-split-chunks-hide-path-info                                         Prevents exposing path info when creating names for parts splitted by maxSize.
   --no-optimization-split-chunks-hide-path-info                                      Negative 'optimization-split-chunks-hide-path-info' option.